MySQL 5.7 Reference Manual Including MySQL NDB Cluster 7.5 and NDB Cluster 7.6

 option to 0 disables all packing of keys.
 Setting it to

-tells the storage engine to pack
+DEFAULT tells the storage engine to pack

-only long CHAR
+only long CHAR,

-, or
+BINARY, or

-VARBINARY
+VARBINARY columns.

-If you do not use PACK_KEYS
+If you do not use PACK_KEYS, the default is

 to pack strings, but not numbers.
 If you use

-, numbers are packed as well.
+PACK_KEYS=1, numbers are packed as well.

 When packing binary number keys, MySQL uses prefix compression: